Full Job Title: Officer, State Policy, Strengthening Public Sector Retirement Systems

 There is no one-size-fits-all solution.
 Every state and municipality has a unique set of policy preferences and budgetary challenges.
 Given the high stakes for states’ budgets and workers, policy makers need trusted information and guidance to help them consider possible options, understand what is known about each, then make decisions based on the best available information.
 This project will work with states to examine their challenges and help policy makers consider data-driven policies that result in sustainable retirement systems while maintaining states’ ability to recruit and retain skilled workers.

 Specifically, the project will:

 Pew seeks to hire an officer to work in selected jurisdictions where Pew provides customized technical assistance and the support needed to enact reform and perform targeted research in areas that are critical to both our research and technical assistance work.
-The ideal candidate has an educational and employment background in public policy or a related field, knowledge of public-sector retirement and benefit systems, and work experience undertaking projects involving many partners, complex issues, and extensive writing and presentation skills.
+The ideal candidate has an educational and employment background in public policy/related field with experience working on policy issues affecting states.
+Note, this knowledge could be gained from working within city, state, Congressional, or federal governments or with other policy institutions.
+Knowledge of public-sector retirement and benefit systems is preferred but not required, and knowledge of or experience working on budget, economic incentives, or financial policies would also be valued.
+Finally, ideal candidates will have experience working on projects focused on complex issues involving many partner organizations.
+Effective policy writing and presentation skills are also needed.